 DSJ workshops are open to all Berkshire County-region residents, artists, and/or community organizers.
-Free; all are welcome, no previous experience necessary.
+Free.
+All are welcome; ages 12+.
+No previous experience necessary.

 What can I expect?

-Explore movement towards liberation and social change through DSJ.
-The workshop series are based on:
+Explore conversations and movement towards liberation and social change through DSJ.

 DSJ facilitators recognize that community narratives can be embodied, making movement a clear and creative way to express and transform these experiences.
 Prioritizing liberation and anti-oppression, workshops seek inspiration for participants to explore sustainable ways to address their concerns within an intentional and supportive community.